Ranger Suárez

-Suárez made his major league debut in 2018, when the Phillies were in need of an additional starting pitcher.
+Suárez made his major league debut in 2018 when the Phillies needed an additional starting pitcher.
 He returned to Triple-A at the start of the 2019 season but was a mainstay within the Phillies by the end of June.
 He was used as a relief pitcher for most of his appearances that season, but was in contention for a role in the starting rotation in 2020.
 Suárez ultimately missed most of the shortened season after contracting COVID-19 during training camp.
 He returned to the team in 2021 as a long reliever, pitching a stretch of successful middle innings in a depth-challenged roster, before joining the starting rotation at the trading deadline.
 Suárez served as the third starter during the 2022 Phillies season and was a key factor in the team winning the National League pennant.

 Early life

-Suárez was born on August 26, 1995, in Pie de Cuesta, Venezuela.
-His father Ricardo worked as a farmer in Venezuela, while Suárez spent his childhood playing baseball and soccer.
-He spent most of his time in the outfield but began pitching at the age of 15.
+Suárez was born in Pie de Cuesta, Venezuela.
+His father, Ricardo, worked as a farmer, while Suárez spent his childhood playing baseball and soccer.
+He spent most of his time in the outfield, but began pitching at the age of 15.